mrdrewvo/pe-projects/daily-journal/daily-journal.md

 ## Markdown Formatting Resources: [Github](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), [TowardsDataScience](https://towardsdatascience.com/the-ultimate-markdown-cheat-sheet-3d3976b31a0#c107), [The Markdown Guide](https://www.markdownguide.org/cheat-sheet/)

 ---

+## MON 2023.03.06
+### Lesson Notes
+* was nice trying to backtrack like in terminal and it worked!
+* remember, array references start with 0

 ## SUN 2023.02.12
 * More Part III of UPP - hopefully get through Part IV today!
 * also hoping to finish styling the detail page for my WP site